bennyfrancis/Celestefall/README.md

 # Celestefall - Move and Collide Platformer System for GameMaker 2.3

-A parent based move and collide platformer system for GameMaker with moving solids.
+A parent based move and collide platformer system with moving solids made for GameMaker.
 Based on [Celeste and TowerFall Physics](https://maddythorson.medium.com/celeste-and-towerfall-physics-d24bd2ae0fc5)

 This system includes:
 - Simple parenting system for easy implementation in your project